HarshNevse/HarshNevse/README.md

 ![](https://komarev.com/ghpvc/?username=HarshNevse&color=blueviolet)
 ## Hi, I'm Harsh Nevse! 👋
-#### BTech in Electronics and Communication, Specialized in Artificial Intelligence and Machine Learning, with Expertise in Data Science and Cybersecurity.
+#### Bachelor of Technology in Electronics and Communication, Specialized in Artificial Intelligence and Machine Learning, with Expertise in Data Science and Cybersecurity.
 <!--
 **HarshNevse/HarshNevse** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.